imiraoui/ConcertTicketAnalysis/README.md

 **Insert confusion matrix and 2 graphs**

-*Note: As we are constantly getting new data, our model is still improving!*
+*Note: As we are constantly getting new data days after days, our model is still improving!*

-### TkInter & Dash
+### Tkinter & Dash

 To visualize and simplify interactions with our datasets, we created a dashboard.

-We started building a TkInter tool that would allow us to aggregate our data sources, run the model, and visualize concertts very likely to sell out.
+We started building a [Tkinter](https://www.geeksforgeeks.org/python-gui-tkinter/) tool that would allow us to aggregate our data sources, run the model, and visualize concerts very likely to sell out.
 We added various features such as the number of sold-out concerts an artist currently had planned.

 We also developed a portfolio management tool that allowed users to track potential purchases and current resale prices so as to facilitate hypothetical trading.

-However, as TkInter felt a bit heavy on our machines, we decided to create an online dashboard that provided with the same functionalities except that this time would be hosted on a virtual machine using SQL and Dash.
+However, as Tkinter felt a bit heavy on our machines, we decided to create an online dashboard that provided with the same functionalities except that this time would be hosted on a virtual machine using SQL and [Dash](https://plot.ly/dash/) for the frontend part, and [Django](https://www.djangoproject.com/) for the backend part.

 ## Conclusion